 CNA Education Requirements and Prerequisites

-Certified nurse assistants, or CNAs, are trained to help with patient care in hospitals, clinics and other medical facilities, usually under the supervision of licensed or registered nurses.
-Through a CNA education program that takes a few months of study and pass a certification examination.
+Certified nurse assistants, or CNAs, are trained to help with patient care in hospitals, clinics and long-term care facilities, usually under the supervision of licensed or registered nurses.
+They must complete a state-approved CNA education program that takes a few months of study and pass a certification examination.
 A high school diploma or GED certificate is required for enrollment.
 Training programs consist of instruction in basic medical and personal care and hands-on practice.
 They also cover topics related to patients' rights and teach effective patient communication skills.
 Courses are often offered at night and on the weekends.

 Federal regulations require nursing assistants to complete a state-approved training program.
 After finishing a minimum of 75 hours of training, students must pass their respective state's certification exam before becoming certified nurse assistants.